ubccr/ccrdocs/pages/hpc/storage.md

 **Your group's shared global scratch directory quota:**

 ```
-ccrkinit
-NOTE: You will see "Enter OTP Token Value:" - Enter your password AND one-time token all in the same line here

-iquota -p /vscratch/grp-[YourGroupName]
+rquota -p /vscratch/grp-[YourGroupName]

 HINT: Do not include the trailing slash in the directory name
 ```

 !!!
 Tip
-    iquota only reports the total number of files for the group on the storage.
-If you're getting 'out of space' or I/O errors and the group is not over the file limit, it could be your individual limit has been reached.
+    rquota only reports the total number of files for the group on the storage.
+If you're getting 'out of space' or I/O errors and the group is not over the file limit, it could be your [individual limit](#enterprise-level-network-attached-storage) has been reached.
 Please email CCR help to request a file quota check.

 ```
-iquota usage:
+rquota usage:

-The iquota command has much more built into it than former versions.
-Use iquota -h to see all the options.

-NOTE: You will need to get a kerberos key before running the command, with:  kinit

-[ccruser@login1:~]$ iquota -h

-NAME:

-   iquota - displays CCR quotas

-USAGE:

-   iquota [global options] command [command options] [arguments...]

-AUTHOR:

-   Andrew E. Bruno <aebruno2@buffalo.edu>

-COMMANDS:

-   help, h  Shows a list of commands or help for one command

-GLOBAL OPTIONS:

-   --conf value, -c value                                Path to conf file

-   --debug, -d                                           Print debug messages

-   --user, -u                                            Print user quota

-   --long, -l                                            display long listing

-   --show-user value                                     Print user quota for specified user (super-user only)

-   --show-group value                                    Print group quota for specified group

-   -p value, --path value, -f value, --filesystem value  report quota for filesystem path

-   --help, -h                                            show help
+Usage:
+  rquota [flags]

+Flags:
+  -h, --help          help for rquota
+  -p, --path string   Path to directory

 ```

 **What do quotas limit?**